Quick Guide to Common Wine Varietals and Types

 Chablis

-Champagne comes in a multitude of styles.
+Champagne is a prestigious sparkling wine originating from the Champagne region in France.
+Made primarily from Chardonnay, Pinot Noir, and Pinot Meunier grapes, Champagne is celebrated for its finesse, complexity, and diverse flavor profile.
 Champagnes can range from burnt, carmely, full bodied fruit and yeast characters to light and citrusy, and everything in between.
 Then each of these wines can be altered in its amount of residual sweetness from a bone-chilling dryness to quite sweet.
 Bottle age will also alter the weight and character of each of these styles, making a more complex wine.

 Chardonnay